RBI Guidelines to act as a growth catalyst for P2P Business

 In the current scenario, defaulting borrowers are getting camouflaged due to lack of reporting norms.
 The credit score of a person missing an EMI on a P2P platform doesn’t suffer as credit rating bureaus are not collating data from the unorganized lending sector.
 In the absence of any data-sharing program, P2P platforms are forced to depend largely on their in-house assessment.
 This is providing an unwarranted refuge to willful defaulters.

 Once P2P lending activities come in the mainstream, credit rating agencies will start accounting for the credit history of a person even on a P2P lending platform while providing him/her a credit score.
-Tracking borrowers’ credit behaviour will become easy.
+Tracking borrowers’ credit behavior will become easy.

 Nonetheless, this shouldn’t be considered a dead-end in the regulating the sector.